-2. Know What Is the Difference Between Gestational Surrogacy and Traditional Surrogacy
+2. Know What Is the Difference Between Gestational and Traditional Surrogacy

 Gestational surrogacy is an arrangement in which a woman carries a child to term for intended parents who cannot have children on their own.
 This woman is referred to as a gestational surrogate or gestational carrier and can also more commonly be called a surrogate.
 Intended parents create fertilized embryos through in vitro fertilization, sometimes with the assistance of an egg donor or sperm donor.
 These embryos are cultivated in a laboratory and transferred into the surrogate’s uterus.
 Women who are gestational surrogates have no genetic relationship to the child(ren) they carry.
 Gestational surrogates do not use their eggs.

-In Traditional Surrogacy, the surrogate has a biological relationship to the child(ren) she carries; she uses her own eggs to create the embryos.
+In traditional surrogacy, the surrogate has a biological relationship to the child(ren) she carries; she uses her own eggs to create the embryos.

 3. Fill Out Our Application & Connect With the Circle Team!

 When you’re ready, you can fill out our surrogate application.
 It takes only a few minutes, and you can do it right from your phone!

-After you’ve filled out the application, you’ll connect with a Surrogate Advisor to begin the pre-screening process.
-We want to answer any questions you may have, and discuss your expectations for your surrogacy journey.
+After you’ve filled out the application, you’ll connect with our Surrogate Intake Team to begin the pre-screening process.
+We want to answer any questions you may have and discuss your expectations for your surrogacy journey.
 We have experienced surrogates on staff, and you can ask to speak with one at any point during the application process, so they can answer any questions or share their story with you.

 At this point, we’ll initiate your Medical Records Review.
-We review medical histories on a case-by-case basis, everyone is unique!
-At the same time, we’ll also carry out psychological evaluation and background checks.
-This is to ensure safety for both you and the baby you’ll carry.
+We review medical histories on a case-by-case basis; everyone is unique!
+At the same time, we’ll also carry out psychological evaluations and background checks.
+This is to ensure the safety of both you and the baby you’ll carry.